 Building Better Candidate Relationships

 When job seekers decide who they want to work for, candidate experience has become a distinguishing factor.
 More than 67% of working American adults believe that a better application, interview, or job offer process will push them to consider one company over another.
-With AI recruitment tools reducing manual workload, they can now focus on improving their engagement with active and passive candidates.
+With AI recruitment tools reducing manual workload, they can now focus on improving their candidate pipeline engagement with active and passive candidates.
 Recruiters don’t need to spread themselves thin when it comes to scheduling and conducting interviews.
 Instead, they can increase the quality of hire by focusing on the communication process – crafting valuable emails, asking better questions and fostering mutual understanding between companies and applicants.